JBerrB/triad-mkdocs/README.md

 	* files/entrypoint.sh: Allows to use image to both produce a website or serve it
 	* files/mkdocs.yml: Mkdocs YAML document to generate docs website README.md -> explaining usage and design
-.gitignore -> gitignore file to ignore input and output folders created for volumes
+Jenkinsfile -> Used by Jenkins mkdocs-triad job to build and test the project tests -> Folder that contains .py test files to be executed using nosetests .gitignore -> gitignore file to ignore input and output folders created for volumes